EMDR Intensive Therapy at Resilient Counseling

 Program Options and Pricing:

-These programs are available in-person in Georgia, or virtually, with a hybrid option combining both.
-Sessions can be scheduled during weekends and evenings to accommodate your needs.
+These programs are available in-person in Georgia or Florida, or virtually in GA, SC and FL, with a hybrid option combining both.
+Sessions can be scheduled during weekends and evenings to accommodate your needs but will be subject to a premium fee.

 Financing Options